Research Unit Sustainability and Climate Policy

 Since 2007, Felix Ekardt has given speeches and presentations on some 60 international conferences on questions of sustainability, climate change, justice, human rights, phosphorus scarcity, land-use, etc. For details and also for forthcoming speeches, see the list of presentations.

 Felix Ekardt is Director of the Research Unit Sustainability and Climate Policy in Leipzig which he founded in 2009.
-Since 2009, he is also Professor for public law and legal philosophy at the Rostock University (Faculty of Law).
+Since 2009, he is also Professor for public law and legal philosophy at the Rostock University (Faculty of Law) as well as member of the Leibniz Science Campus on Phosphorus Research - as well as member of the interdisziplinary faculty (department knowledge-culture-transformation).
 His scientific focus lies in issues around human science sustainability studies.
 More specifically issues of transformation and social learning processes, justice (particularly human rights), governance and law (sustainability law/ environmental law and sustainability politics/ environmental politics in terms of developing policy instruments on international, European, national and regional level.

 Besides fundamental research and policy consulting (see also “Publications” and “Projects”) for public and non-profit clients such as governments and foundations, Felix Ekardt is member of various expert commissions and gives 60-70 lectures nationally and internationally in scientific contexts.
 This includes among others since 2007 World Congress of Philosophy of Law and Social Philosophy, World Congress of law sociologists, World Congress on Fertilizers, World Congress on Green Tax, conferences of political scientists, economists, geographers etc. He is editor of some monograph series, foremost contributions to social science sustainability research with Metropolis Publishing.
 He regularly publishes in German national newspapers and serves as interviewee for broadcast.